State of the World's Plants and Fungi

 Kew’s State of the World’s Plants and Fungi project provides assessments of our current knowledge of the diversity of plants and fungi on Earth, the global threats that they face, and the policies to safeguard them.

-State of the World's Fungi Report 2018
+State of the World's Plants and Fungi 2020

 State of the World’s Plants and Fungi reports